stacysirbu/Honey_Pot_Py_Ethical/README.md

+⚠️ DISCLAIMER: This project is for educational purposes only.
+It is intended to demonstrate how a honeypot works in a controlled, ethical environment.
+The author is not responsible for any misuse.

+This project is part of a cybersecurity learning journey.
+It is intended to demonstrate how keylogging works so defenders can better detect and prevent it.
+Unauthorized use of this tool violates laws and GitHub's Acceptable Use Policies.

 # 🎯 HoneyPotPy — Python Honeypot for Cybersecurity Training

 A Python-based **low-interaction honeypot** designed to detect, log, and analyze unauthorized access attempts.